Speed Dating Advice To Help You Have The Best Experience

 Don’t put pressure on yourself

-Many people experience nervousness before attending a speed dating event.
-Preparing before the event can alleviate worry for some, as can wearing an outfit you feel confident in, keeping a good perspective on the stakes of the event, and practicing calming breathing techniques.
 That said, those with anxiety disorders—especially social anxiety—may find that speed dating is triggering.
-In this case, it can be beneficial to consider other forms of dating that come with a bit less stress—such as online dating, where you can get to know someone asynchronously without the time pressure.
+In this case, it can be beneficial to consider other forms of dating that may come with less stress—such as online dating, where you can get to know someone asynchronously without the time pressure.
 You may also benefit from speaking with a therapist to address your symptoms and learn how you may be able to make your dating experiences more positive.

 If you are experiencing trauma, support is available.
 Please see our Get Help Now page for more resources.

 If you feel you may benefit from the support and guidance of a therapist, you have options.
-Research suggests that online and in-person therapy can offer similar benefits for many different kinds of situations and challenges.
+Research suggests that online and in-person therapy can offer similar benefits for many situations and challenges.
 If you’d prefer to meet with someone in person, you can search for a provider in your local area.
-Asking your insurance company for a list of covered providers near you, if applicable, can be a good first step.
+Asking your insurance company for a list of covered providers near you, if applicable, can be a first step.

 Or, if you’d prefer to meet with someone virtually from the comfort of your own home, consider an online therapy platform like BetterHelp.
 You can fill out a brief questionnaire to get matched with someone who fits your needs and preferences.
 Then, you can meet with them via phone, video call, and/or online chat to address the challenges you may be facing.